bifurcationkit/BifurcationKitDocs.jl/docs/src/intro-abs.md

 ```
 continuation(br, ind_bif, options_cont;
     δp = 0.1, ampfactor = 0.1,
-    override = true,
+    use_normal_form = false,
     kwargs...)
 ```

 !!! tip "Manual branch switching"
     Manual branch switching is automatically used by `BifurcationKit` when the normal form of the bifurcation point is not implemented (like PD normal form for Trapezoid method).
-You can force `BifurcationKit` to use it using the `override = true` key word.
+You can force `BifurcationKit` to use it using the `use_normal_form = false` key word.

 ## Branch switching of non-simple bifurcation points